Martchus/cpp-utilities/README.md

 `$Env:PATH = "$Env:QT_ROOT\bin"`.

 Note that you don't need to install all Visual Studio has to offer.
-A customized installation with just C++ core features, MSVC x86/x64 build tools, Windows SDK and vpkg should be enough.
-In Qt's online installer you can also uncheck everything except the MSVC build of Qt itself.
+A customized installation with just C++ core features, MSVC x86/x64 build tools, Windows SDK and vcpkg should be enough.
+In Qt's online installer you can also uncheck everything except the MSVC build of Qt.

 If the compilation of the resource file doesn't work you can use `-DWINDOWS_RESOURCES_ENABLED=OFF` to continue the build regardless.

 ###### Building under Windows for Android
 Building for Android under Windows is still experimental and not regularly tested.
-It is generally supported by CMake, Android tooling andQt, though.
+It is generally supported by CMake, Android tooling and Qt, though.
 So as long as all dependencies are installed correctly by *some* means it is supposed to work.
 The following instructions describe how one could approach the installation of the required dependencies.